-Every child has a right to be safe from all forms of abuse and neglect.
+Every child has a right to be safe from all forms of abuse.
 Child abuse can be physical, sexual, and emotional and neglect.
 It can happen once or be a part of a pattern of behaviour.
 Safeguarding children is about protecting them from harm.
 If you're worried about a child, you should tell someone.

 Kent Social Services have staff available 24 hours a day, 7 days a week you can talk to if you're worried about a child.
 Even if you're unsure, don't assume that someone else will report it.
 They'll encourage you to give your name, but they won't tell anyone else you called unless you give them permission to do so.
 But remember if the child is in immediate danger, the best thing to do is call 999 for the emergency services – Social Services 0300 041 1111.
 Out of working hours 0300 041 9191.